 When learners have the power to act, they are more invested in the work.
 How can you create opportunities where students have the power, combined with choices, to take meaningful action and see the results of their decisions?

 4. Engage students in relevant and authentic learning experiences

 When students have opportunities to explore, discuss, and meaningfully construct concepts and relationships in contexts that involve real-world problems and projects that are relevant to the learner, they are more motivated to persist.
 How might students investigate and learn to solve problems that matter to them and others?

 5. Create personalized plans to meet students where they are

 Personalized playlists and content allow each student to get what they need.
 When you leverage technology, mentors, and flexible scheduling to customize learning with students based on their strengths, needs, skills, and interests, we can support learners to achieve the desired goals at their own pace, place, and path.
 How can you create individualized plans to support students’ academic, social and emotional needs?

 6. Invite learners to be part of an inclusive community.

 When learners are recognized and valued for what they bring to the group and they feel like they truly belong, they become a community of learners.
 How might you create a community and make students feel welcome, safe, and excited to engage in their learning?

 We know that students are all at different places and have varying strengths and challenges which is why there is a need more than ever to create more personalized, learner-centered classrooms where each child gets what they need to move forward, not just more pressure to do more work and to catch up.

 Ready to make your vision for summer learning and beyond a reality?
 Let’s discuss!
-Get in touch with Katie and team.
+Get in touch with our team.